OxiAction/Lucid-Engine/README.md

 * for notifications / messaging we use the [[Publish–subscribe pattern]](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
 * use the official [[JSDoc]](http://usejsdoc.org/) documentation guidelines
 * install [[DoxyDoxygen]](https://github.com/20Tauri/DoxyDoxygen), which makes documentation in Sublime Text 3 easy and continuous
-* use the following Sublime Text 3 snippet, to create your own Engine2D plugins:
+* use the following Sublime Text 3 snippet, to create your own Engine plugins:
 ```xml
 <snippet>
     <content><![CDATA[/**